nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 ### Turk's Cap

 Another super hardy plant that can thrive in any light condition.
 You can plant these in the sun or shade and it does great.
-They have cute, twirly flowers that come in red or pink.
+I have mine in the shade.
+They have cute, twirly flowers that come in red or pink that butterflies and hummingbirds love.

+A perennial in South Texas, but more of an annual in North Texas- be sure to check your zone before planting!

 ![](/uploads/pink-turks-cap.jpg)